Pilates and Animals: Unleash your Inner Animal!

 As a child, Pilates was a keen observer of animals and his observations about the ways they moved are the basis of the Pilates Method, and its goal of a balanced body.

-He incorporated animals’ stretching, graceful and playful movements into Pilates, and we can see this in the names of exercises like the Elephant, Cat, Monkey and Seal.
+He incorporated animals’ stretching, graceful and playful movements into Pilates, and we can see this in the names of exercises like the Elephant, Cat, Monkey and Seal by clicking your heels (as shown below).

 When Pilates observed animals in nature he realized that they instinctively knew the right way to move and breath to protect themselves from injury.